 This workshop requires students, who are in good physical condition and able to perform at outdoors at festivals several times a day in the summer heat.
 Students will be selected on the basis of their experience, and all applicants should send photos of their work with the application.
 It is appropriate for students from a variety of backgrounds: visual artists, who want the chance to also perform, performers who want the chance to create a puppet, students, teachers....
 There will be maximum 12 students.

-Price includes all materials, local transportation costs, tickets to performances.
+Price includes all materials, local transportation costs (month long transportation pass), tickets to performances.
 To confirm place in the workshop, applicants must send a deposit (details will be sent upon acceptance).

 Accommodations with shared bathroom facilities can be arranged for participants in Pension Jana, a comfortable, clean hostel located in a residential area a five minute walk from the workshop.
-The price for the 2014 workshops is about 400 Czech crowns (approximately 15 Euro per night) for a double room, 600 Czech crowns (approx. 21 Euro) for a single room (includes breakfast), or 380 Cz crowns for a triple room.
+The price is about 400 Czech crowns (approx. 15 Euro/18 USD per night) for a double room, 600 Czech crowns (approx. 24 Euro/ 28 USD) for a single room (includes breakfast), or 380 Cz crowns for a triple room.
 For more informaton, go to the Pension Jana web site: www.dhotels.cz.

 If participants prefer other accommodation, we can provide contacts to booking agencies in Prague.